In the last couple of years, anime has fallen into a pool of success with its short, romantic

 Even the rain drops, facial expressions, small details and the backgrounds are elegant.
 I can’t say I’ve ever watched anything as aesthetically pleasing as Garden Of Words.

-Not even animation in 2018 would last 1 round in the ring with this gorgeous movie.
+Not even animation in 2018 would last 1 round in the ring with this

 Characters And Story

 I love Garden of Words more than the others on this list.
 But… My love is unrequited.
 The movie didn’t return my feelings, but instead: it crushed them.

 It starts out with the two main characters meeting in the public “garden” by coincidence.
 The teenager starts talking, which then becomes a little awkward between him and the

 Before long – the anime becomes a cliche, with the main teenage character “falling” for the mystery woman.
 Aka – “I love you”.